 In January 2005, the final peace treaty in a set of agreements known as the Comprehensive Peace Agreement (CPA) was signed, and the south was granted the right to hold an independence referendum six years from then.
 On July 9, 2011, South Sudan declared independence with almost 99% of the population voting “yes.”
 However, the violence did not end with South Sudan’s split from the north.
 Tribal violence over agricultural and livestock continued during the early months of South Sudan’s independence with the government not having the funds nor the resources to handle the increasing violence.

-In attempt to curb such violence, President Salva Kiir enacted emergency powers to disarm all ethnic groups within the military.
+In an attempt to curb such violence, President Salva Kiir enacted emergency powers to disarm all ethnic groups within the military.
 However, after the disarmament, generals began to rearm their own ethnic groups, beginning with the Dinka and then the Nuer.
-Fighting broke out between the presidential guard and both ethnic groups, while Dinka soldiers began targeting Nuer civilians in the capital Juba.
+In 2013, fighting broke out between the presidential guard and both ethnic groups, while Dinka soldiers began targeting Nuer civilians in the capital Juba.
 Nuer militia, in hopes of overthrowing President Kiir, formed an opposition rebel movement to the mostly Dinka-supported government.